OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-multi-column.md

 ::ShMultiColumn
 ---
 ui:
-  wrapper: border #this border is to clearly state the area covered by the multicolumn
+  wrapper: border text-center #this border is to clearly state the area covered by the multicolumn
-cols: 3
+cols: 2
 ---
 First column

-Second column

 Last column

 First column 2nd row

-Second column 2nd row

 Last column 2nd row
 ::